January 23, 2017

-We are engulfed in the value of automation and online systems to help make businesses run better, more cheaply and more efficiently.
-It is easy to forget that computers, their applications and easy to reach online resources are worth nothing without some sort of human involvement.
-They are merely tools built to make humans function better, whatever their role or task may be.
+All businesses know the value of automation and online systems.
+Obviously, they make businesses run better, more cheaply and more efficiently.
+It is easy to forget that technology is worth little without human involvement.
+Most technology is merely tools built to make humans function better.
+One great way to combine people and automation is with data.
+Therefore, they are using business intelligence to make money.

 In his book Zero to One, venture capitalist Peter Thiel states that “while computers can find patterns that elude humans, they don’t know how to compare sources or how to interpret complex behaviors.
 Actionable insights can only come from a human analyst.”